 Route metric is 21, traffic share count is 1

-Task 17: Set the OSPF cost of R3’s G0/0 interface to 2 without using the IP ospf cost command
+Task 17: Set the OSPF cost of R3’s G0/0 interface to 2 without using the ip ospf cost command

-When the ip ospf cost command is not configured, OSPF calculates the interface cost using the formula in task 11.
-Since we are not allowed to use the ip ospf cost command, we set G0/0’s bandwidth to 5Gbps so that the result of the formula is 2.
+When the ip ospf cost command is not configured, OSPF uses the formula in Task 11 to calculate the interface cost.
+Since we cannot use the ip ospf cost command, we set the bandwidth of interface G0/0 to 5 Gbps so that the result of the formula is 2.

 Router R3